Hectic pace of Spanish bank deals to slow after Barclays sale

-But after this 800 million euro deal, there are fewer opportunities for potential bidders for Spanish banking assets at attractive prices.
+But after this 800 million euro (632.38 million pounds) deal, there are fewer opportunities for potential bidders for Spanish banking assets at attractive prices.

 "Most of the obvious transactions that were going to be done have been done," Nomura analyst Daragh Quinn said.

-Dozens of Spanish savings banks have been merged into larger peers in the wake of a property crash which left many short of capital and some in need of a 41.3-billion-euro (54 billion US dollar) European rescue in 2012.
+Dozens of Spanish savings banks have been merged into larger peers in the wake of a property crash which left many short of capital and some in need of a 41.3-billion-euro European rescue in 2012.

-BBVA in July beat Caixabank to buy Catalunya Banc, a bailed-out lender auctioned off by the state, while Banco Popular in June bought Citi's retail and credit card business in Spain.
+BBVA (BBVA.MC) in July beat Caixabank to buy Catalunya Banc, a bailed-out lender auctioned off by the state, while Banco Popular (POP.MC) in June bought Citi's retail and credit card business in Spain.

 A shake-up of the broader banking landscape following a health check on the industry by the European Central Bank - which is taking over as the supervisor of euro zone entities in November - could ultimately spur more deals, if weak banks are pushed to find partners.